 ADVERTISEMENT

-It also includes terracotta panels with finely carved figures representing battle scenarios of Ram and Ravana, Krishna Leela scenes, as well as images from everyday life.
+It also includes terracotta panels with finely carved figures representing battle scenarios of Ram and Ravana, Krishna Leela scenes, and images from everyday life.
+The flawless detailing exemplifies how richly talented the artists were at that time.

 2. Ras Mancha

+Next, you will come across the Ras Mancha.
+It has one dome pinnacle with two other sections.
 The outer section has 24 arched gateways and the inner one has 8 gateways.

 During the auspicious Ras Festival, local people narrate the story of Lalji and Madan Gopalji here.